xyflow/react-flow-docs/docs/advanced-usage/theming.md

 sidebar_position: 3
 ---

 React Flow offers two bundles.
-One comes with styles included and the other without.
+One imports styles automatically and the other doesn't.

-### Load bundle with styles
+### Import Bundle with Styles

 ```js
 import ReactFlow from 'react-flow-renderer';